My Approach to Helping

 For the last 13 years, it has been my pleasure to work with a diverse population, primarily made up of individuals.
 I find that adults, young adults, and elders who are motivated to engage with the mystery of life have the greatest chance to find their own voice, engage with their true selves, and enact real and reliable change in their lives.

 I work with people all along the age spectrum.
-Young adults in their early 30's and 40's on many issues, one of which is, what is being asked of me in this part of life?
-I work with adults in mid-life who need to ask the question again: what is my purpose or where am I going in life?
-And I work with elders who may have unfinished business or wish again to confront the recurring themes, mysteries, or other aspects of their lives.
+Young adults in their early 30's and 40's may present many issues, ranging from anxiety or depression or other inner life issues to outer issues relating to issues in life, work, and relationship.
+I work with adults in mid-life who need to ask the question: what is my purpose or where am I going in life?
+And I work with elders who may have unfinished business or wish to confront the recurring themes, mysteries, or other aspects of their lives.

 I invite people to call me.
 We can arrange to speak over the phone for a brief period so you can sense if I might suit you and your goals in therapy.